dsp-jetpack/JetPack/doc/deployment_guide.md

 This example uses the Cirros image to test high-level functional operations of OpenStack.

-1. Log into the Director Node using the user name and password specified when creating the node.
+1. Log into the director node using the user name and password specified when creating the node.

 2. Download the Cirros image: